ETCBC/bhsa/docs/_features/hebrew/2016/0_mql.md

 ```

 And still we will miss results, because the target phrase may occur in a phrase that itself fills the gap inside another phrase.
-These thing are not academic, they occur in the ETCBC data!
+These thing are not academic, they occur in the BHSA data!
 In order to get them the size of this query will explode,
 completely obscuring the intention of it.

 Using TF-search, you can avoid all this trouble by just issuing the search template